 Geriatric Behavioral Health

 In addition to providing clinical care, Duke geriatric psychiatrists and psychologists are actively involved in research of mental disorders of older adults.
-This research covers a broad range and includes clinical trials of new medications for mood disorders and dementia, understanding the role of psychotherapy in geriatric depression, neuroimaging findings in mood and cognitive disorders, the importance of religion in mental health, and medical and cognitive consequences of mood disorders.
+This research includes clinical trials of new medications for mood disorders and dementia, understanding the role of psychotherapy in geriatric depression, neuroimaging findings in mood and cognitive disorders, exploring the importance of religion in mental health, and investigating medical and cognitive consequences of mood disorders.

 Click on a faculty member’s name to view their profile, including their grants and publications.